 Explanation:

-In this example, we demonstrate a smarcpp tutorialer using a custom SmartPtr class.
-It manages a dynamically allocated integer by automatically deallocating memory in its destructor, which prevents memory leaks.
-After that, the overloaded * operator allows access to the pointed value like a regular pointer.
+In this instance, we showcase a smarcpp guide employing a personalized SmartPtr class.
+This class handles a dynamically allocated integer and ensures memory deallocation through its destructor, effectively avoiding memory leaks.
+Furthermore, the * operator overload grants access to the pointed value akin to a standard pointer.

 Smart Pointer Example in C++ using Template Class